We’re not just a team. We’re a band of brothers.

 Yes, we play to win, but to win with the highest character.
 At Trinity-Pawling, sports teach us about success and failure; leadership and sacrifice; how to find serious stamina and resilience when faced with a challenge.
 On or off the field, we strive for teamwork.

 When you’re part of a team, you need to understand how to work together.
 You learn to be a good sport, hold yourself accountable, and be dependable.
-A lot of virtues and important life skills are developed while playing sports at Trinity-Pawling.
+A lot of virtues are developed from playing sports at Trinity-Pawling.

 Brian Foster ’79, Athletic Director